Uncommon City Breaks: Hidden Gems and Unique Experiences

 Plovdiv, Bulgaria

 Plovdiv, one of the oldest cities in Europe, is known for its ancient Roman ruins and artistic vibe.
-The Roman Theatre is a highlight, and it is still hosting performances today.
+The Roman Theatre is a highlight, still hosting performances today.
 The Kapana district is an artistic hub filled with galleries, cafes, and street art.

 Wander through the Old Town’s cobbled streets to see well-preserved 19th-century buildings and museums.
 The Plovdiv Regional Ethnographic Museum offers a glimpse into Bulgarian culture.
 Don’t miss trying banitsa, a traditional Bulgarian pastry.